Nuitka/Nuitka-website/posts/nuitka-release-0618.rst

 -  Anaconda: For accelerated binaries, the created ``.cmd`` file wasn't containing all needed environment.

--  Standalone: Added support for ``bottle.ext`` loading extensions to resolve at compile time.

 -  macOS: Set minimum OS version derived from the Python executable used, this should make it work on all supported platforms (of that